AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 8-10.md

 	- [ ] Glabrezu
 	- [ ] Balor

-## Scene
+## Scenes

-- [ ] Rivals teleport in with Question - Aloysia paid the rivals to follow, Question warned them Aloysia was bad news
+- [x] Rivals teleport in with Question - Aloysia paid the rivals to follow, Question warned them Aloysia was bad news
 - [ ]